Huddly/sdk/examples/ga_peoplecount/README.md

 ## Check out your Dashboard
 You should now have tracking data coming in, and you can select different date ranges for your report.

-## NB!
-### I'm not getting any detections:
-  Make sure that you're streaming from the camera, pick any video application and select HUDDLY IQ, you should start getting in detections.

-### Detections without streaming on a video applications?
-It is possible to configure the detector in a way that you still get detection events even though you are not occupying the camera stream on the host machine.
-Please have a look at the `IDetector` interface documentation and the Readme file to find out how this is done!